DataDog/system-tests/docs/edit/add-new-test.md

 Whether it's adding a new test or modifying an existing test, a moderate amount of effort will be required.
+The instructions below cater to weblog tests, refer to [placeholder] (TODO: LINK) for parametric-specific instructions.

 Once the changes are complete, post them in a PR.